Sensimity/docs/docs/endpoints/scan-results.md

 # Collection

 ## POST
-This is actually an RPC-style endpoint.
+This is an RPC-style endpoint.
 It is used to send raw usage data to the server, so that the statistics can be compiled.

 ### Request